stanfordnlp/ColBERT-QA/README.md

 ## ColBERT-QA: Relevance-guided Supervision for OpenQA (TACL'21)

-The code lives as part of the ColBERT repository.
+The system implementation lives as part of the [ColBERT](https://github.com/stanford-futuredata/ColBERT) repository.

 After cloning, make sure you obtain the code for the submodule too:

 ```
 git submodule update --init --recursive